alan-turing-institute/AssurancePlatform/site/docs/platform-details/about.md

 A crucial aspect of the Assurance Platform is the visualization of an assurance case, which we do using the [Mermaid](https://mermaid-js.github.io/mermaid/#/) package.
-This takes some markdown text and displays it as a flowchart.
+This takes some Markdown text and displays it as a flowchart.
 It is possible to experiment with Mermaid, interactively creating flowcharts via the live editor [https://mermaid.live/](https://mermaid.live/).

 ### Description of some components

-The react framework is based around _Components_, which can correspond to a webpage or an element on a webpage (such as a form or a chart).
+The [React framework](http://react.dev) is based around _Components_, which can correspond to a webpage or an element on a webpage (such as a form or a chart).
 The following Components in this codebase contribute to the Assurance Platform web app:

 - [CaseContainer](src/components/CaseContainer.js): this is the main "view" of an assurance case.
 It contains several other components in different areas of